 Superintendent – Terri Walker

-Serving more than 2,000 children in Northwest Alaska, the Northwest Arctic Borough School District (NWABSD) employs approximately 180 teachers in the borough’s 11 villages.
-Connected by rivers and air routes – but no roads – the villages typically are home to people practicing a subsistence life built on hunting and fishing.
-By supporting both Inupiat and Western standards of success in classrooms, the NWABSD prepares students to take an active role in this quickly changing corner of the Last Frontier.
+Serving a growing population of more than 2,000 children in northwest Alaska, the Northwest Arctic Borough School District (NWABSD) employs approximately 180 teachers in the borough’s 11 villages.
+Connected by rivers and air routes, but no roads, the villages typically are home to a subsistence lifestyle built on hunting and fishing.
+By supporting both Iñupiat and western standards of success in classrooms, the NWABSD prepares students to take an active role in this quickly changing corner of the Last Frontier.